The Summer Institute on Neurodevelopmental Disorders

-I would like to invite you to the eleventh annual Summer Institute on Friday, August 8th, and pre- and post-conference workshops on August 7th and 9th.
+I would like to invite you to the eleventh annual Summer Institute on Friday, August 5th, and pre-conference workshop on Thursday, August 4th.

-Friday’s conference is intended for a wide range of professionals, including educators, psychologists, physicians, nurses, occupational therapists, physical therapists and speech and language pathologists, as well as for families, caregivers and students.
-Presenters address the latest advances in neurodevelopmental research and the most current standards for best practices in prevention, assessment, treatment and support services across the lifespan.
-The conference will be held at the UC Davis Conference Center on the Davis campus.
+Friday’s conference is intended for a wide range of professionals, including educators, psychologists, behavior therapists, physicians, nurses, occupational therapists, physical therapists and speech and language pathologists, as well as for families, caregivers and students.
+Presenters address the latest advances in neurodevelopmental research, policy and evidence based practices in prevention, assessment, treatment and support services across the lifespan.
+The conference will be held at the UC Davis Conference Center on the Davis campus (8:00-4:30).

 Director, Center for Excellence in Developmental Disabilities (CEDD)

 Director of Clinical Programs, UC Davis MIND Institute